LukasMurdock/LukasMurdock.github.io/_posts/2021-05-06-starting-web-development.md

 - 	Use Environment Variables on the server to securely access external services.
 - 	Mask the URL of an external service.
 - 	Pre-render content server-side.

+## Deployment (Vercel)

+Now it’s time to get our site on the web!

+Because we have a build step in our web development process, it would be annoying if we had to upload our build to a hosting provider every time.
+That’s just one of the awesome features hosting providers like Vercel and Netlify do!
+These hosting providers sync to a Github repo and will automatically build and deploy your site when you commit changes.

+Go ahead and create an account on Vercel and deploy from your github repo.

+Once you’ve done that, congrats, you’ve built and deployed your first web application.
+Welcome to the wild world of web development.